Life With Rheumatoid Arthritis

 Today, DMARDs are prescribed earlier in treatment than ever before, Lindsey says.
 "The most joint damage and deformity occurs in the first two years and will progress over time, leading to disability.
 We can prevent that joint damage."

 A newer class of drugs -- biological response modifiers, or biologics -- is generating the most excitement.
 Evidence shows that biologics can actually halt the disease when used early on, he tells WebMD.
 "Instead of seeing the progressive deterioration and disability, we can now stop disease progression."
-Biologics approved by the FDA include Enbrel, Humira, Kineret, Orencia, Remicade, Cimzia, Xeljanz, and Rituxan.
+Biologics approved by the FDA include Actemra, Cimzia, Enbrel, Humira, Kineret, Orencia, Remicade, Rituxan, and Simponi.

 Very often, patients are switched to different drugs -- and often take multiple drugs -- during the course of treatment, he points out.
 "Each patient is different, so we have to follow them really carefully, every month.
 If they don't improve, we quickly move to a different drug."